 See how one patient received a new lease on life at Memorial Hermann Cancer Center-Texas Medical Center »

-If a preliminary x-ray uncovers an area of concern, or even if you’re just ready to quit smoking to reduce your risk, Memorial Hermann Hospital’s Lung Cancer Program is prepared to help you with all of the medical expertise, diagnostic tools and personal support you need to fight this challenging disease.
+Memorial Hermann Hospital’s Lung Cancer Program is prepared to help you with all of the medical expertise, diagnostic tools and personal support necessary to fight this challenging disease.

 If the CT scan detects an abnormal finding, Memorial Hermann Hospital’s Lung Cancer Program is equipped with state-of-the-art diagnostic tools to diagnose lung cancer:

-Using these advanced technologies, Memorial Hermann Hospital completes diagnosis and staging in a single procedure.
-It begins with a biopsy, analyzed immediately by an on-site pathologist to determine whether or not a mass is malignant.
+Using these advanced technologies, diagnosis and staging can be performed in a single procedure.
+The procedure begins with a biopsy, analyzed immediately by an on-site pathologist to determine whether or not a mass is malignant.
 If it is, the pulmonary interventional oncologist “stages” the cancer – determines its exact size, location and the extent to which it may have spread beyond the lungs – without a follow-up procedure.

 After a lung cancer diagnosis, the multi-specialty team at Memorial Hermann Hospital collaborates to ensure that treatment is carefully planned and personalized for each patient.
 Challenging cases are addressed by tumor boards where physicians meet to discuss treatment options and create clear, consistent plans for patients.

-In early stages, lung resections for curative surgery are performed by thoracic surgeons who specialize in the procedure.
+Early stage lung cancer is treated with curative surgery performed by thoracic surgeons who specialize in doing these procedures.
+For those patients who are unable to undergo lung surgery Stereotactic ablative radiotherapy (SBRT) is also available.
 Treatment options in later stages may include one or a combination of therapies:

 In addition, our affiliation with UTHealth provides qualifying patients with access to clinical trials that further expand treatment options.